Joint Reward Modeling: Internalizing Chain-of-Thought for Efficient Visual Reward Models: Introduction

 Reward models are a core component of reinforcement learning from human feedback (RLHF) frameworks~\cite{flowgrpo,dancegrpo}.
 Their primary role is to map human preferences into optimizable scalar signals, which support stable policy alignment.
 As multimodal foundation models evolve from perception toward reasoning and content creation, reward models are increasingly expected to handle complex generative tasks such as image editing.
 In these settings, reward models must go beyond surface-level similarity and capture global semantic consistency across regions and images, as well as implicit logical constraints.

 In practice, existing reward modeling approaches mainly fall into two categories: discriminative and generative.
 Discriminative reward models~\cite{editreward,hpsv3,basereward,InternLM-XComposer} typically adopt preference learning paradigms.
 They directly align with human preference signals using ranking loss, which gives them stable, accurate, and efficient performance in sample ranking and quality discrimination.
 These models naturally leverage human preference data and provide low-latency, low-variance reward feedback in reinforcement learning loops.
-However, their limitations are also evident.
-Due to the lack of reasoning supervision, discriminative reward models often rely on local visual patterns or shallow statistical cues.
-As a result, they struggle to capture complex semantic and logical structures, such as cross-region consistency, numerical relations, and fine-grained text-image alignment.
-This limits both their evaluation depth and generalization ability.
+However, their training objective mainly constrains the final preference order.
+It provides limited supervision for the fine-grained semantic analysis needed in complex evaluation.
+As a result, discriminative reward models can still be affected by local visual patterns or shallow statistical cues when facing cross-region consistency, numerical relations, and fine-grained text-image alignment.

-In contrast, generative reward models~\cite{editscore,dancereward,MM-RLHF,onereward} exhibit stronger potential in semantic understanding and reasoning.
-Their fundamental challenge, however, lies in preference modeling.
+In contrast, generative reward models~\cite{editscore,dancereward,MM-RLHF,onereward} show stronger potential in semantic understanding and language-based evaluation.
+They can generate intermediate analysis text and inspect image editing results in more detail.
+However, their main challenges are preference modeling and inference efficiency.
 Generative reward models are typically trained with language modeling objectives and optimized using cross-entropy loss.
-Their learning signals emphasize the coherence of generated reasoning text, rather than direct and fine-grained relative preference modeling among candidate samples.
-In real-world settings, human feedback is often provided in the form of preference comparisons or coarse selections.
-Such feedback rarely includes the detailed scores or accompanying reasoning texts required by generative models.
-This mismatch makes it difficult for generative reward models to align reliably and directly with true human preferences.
-Moreover, during reinforcement learning, generative reward models must repeatedly generate intermediate reasoning text, which introduces substantial computational cost and inference latency.
-Their reward signals are expensive and often less stable than those produced by ranking-based discriminative models, especially in sample comparison tasks.
-These factors together limit the practical deployment of generative reward models in large-scale online RL scenarios.
+Their learning signals emphasize the coherence of generated evaluation text, rather than direct and fine-grained relative preference modeling among candidate samples.
+In real-world settings, human feedback is often provided as preference comparisons or coarse selections.
+Such feedback rarely includes the detailed scores or explanations required by generative models.
+This mismatch makes it hard for generative reward models to align reliably and directly with human preferences.
+Moreover, during reinforcement learning, generative reward models must repeatedly generate intermediate evaluation text.
+This adds high computation cost and inference latency.
+Their reward signals are also expensive and often less stable than those produced by ranking-based discriminative models, especially in sample comparison tasks.
+These factors limit their use in large-scale online RL.